Alternatives to Incarceration in Drug Cases

 Secure Legal Counsel

 Being charged with a drug crime, whether or not it is your first offense, does not necessarily have to end in a jail sentence.
 With the growing emphasis on substance abuse treatment and other non-traditional approaches in the justice system, you may have options.
 To learn more about alternatives to incarceration in drug cases, call 502-582-2020 today to schedule your initial consultation with William M. Butler, Jr. He is a criminal defense lawyer with over 35 years experience, who can advise you of the alternatives to incarceration that may be available to you.
-Or contact him via email to schedule a free initial confidential consultation.
+Or contact him via email or text to schedule a free initial confidential consultation.
 For more information, please see his Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.